augustovictor/tech-checklists/code-review/checklist-en.md

 <details>
   <summary>Functions</summary>

-  - [ ] Should be small
+  - [ ] Devem ser pequenas
-  - [ ] Should have one level of abstraction only so readers may tell whether a particular expression is an essential concept or a detail.
+  - [ ] Devem ter apenas um nível de abstração, de forma que possa-se entender se ela é um conceito essencial ou apenas um detalhe;
-  - [ ] `If` statements should always be positive
+  - [ ] `If` statements devem sempre estar na forma positiva;
-  - [ ] Reading Code from Top to Bottom: The Stepdown Rule
+  - [ ] O código deve ser lido de cima para baixo: Stepdown Rule
-  - [ ] We want the code to read like a top-down narrative.
-We want every function to be followed by those at the next level of abstraction so that we can read the program, descending one level of abstraction at a time as we read down the list of functions.
+  - [ ] O código deve ser lido como uma narrativa, onde cada função é sucedida por uma com seu próximo nível de abstração;
-  - [ ] To say this differently, we want to be able to read the program as though it were a set of TO paragraphs, each of which is describing the current level of abstraction and referencing subsequent TO paragraphs at the next level down.
+    - To say this differently, we want to be able to read the program as though it were a set of TO paragraphs, each of which is describing the current level of abstraction and referencing subsequent TO paragraphs at the next level down.
   - [ ] To include the setups and teardowns, we include setups, then we include the test page content, and then we include the teardowns.
   - [ ] To include the setups, we include the suite setup if this is a suite, then we include the regular setup.
   - [ ] To include the suite setup, we search the parent hierarchy for the “SuiteSetUp” page and add an include statement with the path of that page.
   - [ ] To search the parent. . .

-  - [ ] Number of arguments:
+  ### Number of arguments:

-  - [ ] zero (niladic)
+  - [ ] Zero (niladic);
-  - [ ] one (monadic)
+  - [ ] Um (monadic;
-  - [ ] two (dyadic)
+  - [ ] Dois (dyadic);
-  - [ ] Three arguments (triadic) should be avoided where possible
+  - [ ] Três arguments (triadic) deve ser evitado sempre que possível;
   - [ ] More than three (polyadic) requires very special justification—and then shouldn’t be used anyway.
   - [ ] Don’t use output parameters (parameters that suffer changes within the function they are passed in)
-  - [ ] No flag arguments
+  - [ ] Não utilize parâmetros como flag
-  - [ ] Functions should have no side effect
+  - [ ] Funções não devem ter efeitos colaterais;
   - [ ] Watch out for temporal coupling (When there is a right moment to call a function, otherwise it would not work)
   - [ ] If a function must change the state of something, have it change the state of its own object
   - [ ] We should not have to check the function signature to understand what it does.